kyverno/KDP/proposals/resource_cache.md

 # Open Items

-1. We may not be able to use a static Kubernetes client for all types, as the client set can include custom types, and dynamic clients may be resource intensive.
+1. We may not be able to use a static Kubernetes client for all types, as the client set can include custom types, and dynamic clients may be resource-intensive.
 More research is needed to determine the best way to manage informers.
 The alternative is to use watches.
 2. Typically informers are initialized on startup.
-This feature may require adding / deleting informers after startup.
+This feature may require adding/deleting informers after startup.
 3. All admission controller replicas will need to cache data.
-For background controller and reports controller the leader will need to cache data.
+For the background controller and reports controller, the leader will need to cache data.

 # CRD Changes (OPTIONAL)